Some links are affiliate links, which means if you make a purchase through these links, I earn a commission, at no extra cost to you.

 You’ll be surprised to find out that nowadays, Austin is a cool and trendy city.
 It’s a hipster place, but also very tech.
 There are a lot of startups based there.
 Dell, IBM, Hewlett Packard or Texas Instruments among others have offices in Austin.
 For that matter, we called Austin the Silicon Hills (in reference to the Silicon Valley in San Francisco).

 Austin is also the world capital of live music!
 Basically, you cannot miss it, there are more than 150 concert venues in the city!
-Rick, jazz, funk, country, blues, samba, hip hop… There’s something for everyone!
+Rock, jazz, funk, country, blues, samba, hip hop… There’s something for everyone!
 Even walking in the street, you’ll hear live music!
-You can also enjoy an Austin live music experience.
-Click here for more info.

 Since 1987, the SXSW festival takes place every year in Austin.
 This festival is dedicated to music, cinema and new technologies.
 It attracts thousands of athletes, artists and tourists every year in March.
 Entrepreneurs and musicians are numerous in Austin.
 The hippies, too!

 Austin is also a student town.
 The university of Texas is in Austin.
 It’s a renowned uni and every year, 50000 people study there.
 When you mix the live music, all the students, the startup scene… You get a very dynamic city, all day everyday!
 Have a walk down 6th street in the evening, there are plenty of bars with live music!
 You’ll also find many bars on Rainey street, but people hanging out there are younger.